sedouard/TCDisruptAPIs/README.md

 After you sign up for your **free** Azure subscription, you can spin up 2 Azure Websites.
 One will be your **dev** website and the other will be your **production** website.

-First, go to **current** Azure portal (manage.windowsazure.com) not to be confused with the new portal (portal.azure.com).
+First, go to the *current* Azure portal (manage.windowsazure.com) not to be confused with the new portal (portal.azure.com).
 In this portal we will create website by hitting the big **'+'** on the bottom left side and creating a new website with **Quick Create**.
 Be sure to name the first side with the suffix **-dev** and the second with **-prod**.
 This will help us differentiate between our development environment and production deployment.

 ![](ScreenShots/ss1.png)